 First, we watch “Eat This, Not That: Fast Food Offenders” which is a Today Show segment featuring poor and healthy choices at fast food restaurants.

 Then, students are divided into pairs and given the name of a fast food restaurant.
 They are to search online for nutrition facts and show what a healthy meal and unhealthy meal from that restaurant could look like.

 I chose to use Google Presentation for this project because it is easy for students to collaborate on and easy to share with others.
 Our school recently received a grant for nutrition promotion that was used to purchase a television for our cafeteria.
 The completed project will be shared on the television for other students to see.

 In the meantime, here it is for you:

 - An alphabetical listing of American fast food restaurants: Choose your students’ favorite ones that are available in your area.

 - How to embed Google Docs into WordPress blog posts: This information will be helpful for other platforms as well.
 How cool!

 - Updated A link to my checklist: Not detailed enough to call a rubric, but a checklist of items for my students to include.
 We talk a lot about making the slide easy to read and making the meal practical.
 For example: You could technically order just apple slices and water, but that would not be a real meal.
 The point of the assignment is to give and example of something you could really order, that is well-balanced and filling.

-How do you teach healthy restaurant choices in your nutrition classes?I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+How do you teach healthy restaurant choices in your nutrition classes?Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.